danielgainer/PublicKB/Network/configure-two-factor-authentication-for-client-vpn.md

 _WARNING: if you enable AD authentication, all existing users will need to re-download their VPN certificates as their existing certificates will no longer function._

-1. Go to Network > VPN from the Control Portal menu.
+1. Go to Network > VPN from the Control Portal menu.Ma
   ![](../images/vpn-menu.png)

 2. From the VPN Configuration page, click the "edit settings" button.
 The VPN Settings popup will be displayed.